bitwes/Gut/wiki/Comparing-Things.md

 ### Properties
 * `are_equal`: returns `true`/`false` if the two objects are equal based on the kind of comparison performed.
-* `summary`: returrns a string of all the differences found.
+* `summary`: returns a string of all the differences found.
 This will display `max_differences` differences.
 When performing a deep compare, it will also display `max_differences` per each sub-array/sub-dictionary.
 This is returned if you use `str` on a `CompareResult`.
 * `max_differences`:  The number of differences to display.
 This only affects output, all differences are accessible from the `differences` property.
 Set this to -1 to show the maximum number of differences (10,000)
 * `differences`:  This is a dictionary of all the keys/indexes that are different between the compared items.
 The key is the key/index that is different.
 Keys/indexes that are missing from one of the compared objects are included.
 The value of each index is a `CompareResult`.
 <br/><br/>